 In today's economics, the fact that information is a major factor of production and of increasing importance as a source of competitive advantage is a generally accepted truism.
 It is only possible to evaluate information economically when a specific usage for the information is assumed.
-This usage typically applies to a certain decision problem, in which the information might change the decision makers' subjective prior probabilities for given environmental states.
-Furthermore, the evaluation has to be possible from a prior perspective - that is, before actually knowing the signal - in order to be useful when deciding about acquiring and processing the information.
-The standard framework for this evaluation is briefly stated in Section 2.
+This usage is typically a certain decision problem, in which the information might change the decision makers' subjective prior probabilities for the environmental states.
+Furthermore, the evaluation has to be possible from a prior perspective before actually knowing the signal in order to be useful when deciding about acquiring and processing the information.
+The standard framework for this evaluation is briefly stated in section 2.

 The analysis of the productivity of information as a factor of production and of information processing as an economic activity leads to a number of remarkable results.
-Just to recall a few, investments in information are often irreversible, which sometimes makes trading information difficult (Arrow 1974).
+Just recalling a few, investments in information are often irreversible, what sometimes makes trading information difficult (Arrow 1974).
 Additionally, information does not disappear when used, so it can be used more than once, although its value might change while using it.
 Furthermore, information can be used for different tasks at the same time.
-These features demonstrate the fact that there are increasing marginal returns to information as a result of its multiple usage.
+These features demonstrate the fact that there are increasing marginal returns to information due to multiple usage.

-Besides these considerations, Radner and Stiglitz (1984) have shown that under certain conditions there are increasing marginal returns to a small amount of information even if it is only used for one specific decision problem.
-As will be seen later, initial information processing is not the only case for convexities when using information only once, i.e., in a single decision problem.
-For slightly different conditions than those of Radner and Stiglitz, the activity of information acquisition and processing has repeated convexities even when continued.
+Besides these considerations, Radner and Stiglitz (1984) have shown that under certain conditions there are increasing marginal returns to little information even if it is only used for one specific decision problem.
+As will be seen later, beginning information processing is not the only case for convexities when using information only once, i.e. in a single decision problem: For slightly different conditions than those of Radner and Stiglitz, the activity of information acquisition and processing has repeated convexities even when continued.